 According to plumbers, those tiny wipes have become a nightmare resulting in millions of dollars in yearly repairs.

+You should never flush wipes down your toilet, even if they’re marketed as “flushable”.
 Plumbers state that not all wipes are flushable, but that is news to many people.
 They got sold on flushable wipes, so they kept flushing them.
-The wipes do not dissolve like toilet paper.
+These wipes do not dissolve like toilet paper, and can easily clog your pipes.

 Blockage in Pipes